Are the Epigenetic Insights Truly Useful?

 Anyway, I opted to contact Muhdo via email with a couple of questions on two different days, but this is where I felt let down.
 When I asked if there were any sample reports that it could share with me, I was basically advised to look it up myself by downloading the app:

-Worth the Investment for the Variety of What’s Offered
+Worth the Investment for the Depth and Variety of What’s Offered

-Honestly, while I like the look, feel, and potential of going with Muhdo for DNA-based diet and fitness insights, I can’t say that is definitely the best option on the market.
+Honestly, while I like the look, feel, and potential of going with Muhdo for DNA-based diet and fitness insights, I can’t say that it’s the only good option on the market.

 Ultimately, go with Muhdo for the comprehensive spectrum of insights.
 It’s a viable option if you’re concerned about your overall health and wellbeing.